Using Compost in the Garden

 Fill a five-gallon bucket 1/3 full with finished compost (either worm or backyard).

-Fill the remainder of the bucket with non-chlorinated water (ideally).
-Let it brew for a few days, stirring every day to add oxygen or use an aquarium bubbler for 24 hours.
+Fill the remainder of the bucket with water (ideally non-chlorinated water).
+Let it brew for a few days, stirring every day to add oxygen, or use an aquarium bubbler for 24 hours.
 Filter off the liquid tea and dilute the mixture to a light amber color if it is very dark.

 NOTE: the liquid that comes from your worm bin or backyard pile is not compost tea, but a leachate that can be harmful to your plants.